DEFRA/epr-backend/docs/architecture/decisions/0017-decouple-spreadsheet-data-extraction-from-layout-using-markers.md

 - **Version tolerance**: Multiple template versions can be supported by the same parsing logic, as long as they use the same marker conventions
 - **Maintainability**: Parsing logic focuses on marker patterns and extraction rules rather than hardcoded cell positions
 - **Flexibility**: Users can customize non-data areas of the spreadsheet without breaking the parser
+  - Tables can be arranged vertically (stacked) or horizontally (side-by-side) as needed
+  - Layout can be optimized for user experience without impacting parsing logic
 - **Self-documenting**: The marker names (e.g., `@@EPR_DATA:WASTE_BALANCE@@`) make it clear what data is being extracted from each section
 - **Collision resistance**: The `@@EPR_` prefix and surrounding `@@` delimiters make it highly unlikely that markers will accidentally match user-supplied data
 - **Testability**: Tests can focus on marker detection and extraction logic rather than specific cell coordinates